Talking back gives children the opportunity to learn how to be assertive. Show them how to express their opinions respectfully with this advice.

 Want a downloadable summary of the ideas shared in this post?
 Click on the image below.
 You’ll also be signing up for my weekly email with more tips on how to raise strong, independent kids.

 Getting to the heart of the matter

 After calming down a bit and reminding myself that my daughter’s outburst was probably unrelated to me, I knocked on her door.

 “Can we talk for a moment about why you don’t want to put your choir dress on?”

 Still defensive, my daughters’ answers were anything but helpful: “I just don’t want to.”
 “I hate that dress.”

-“So it’s just that you hate your dress – that’s the reason why you don’t want to get ready to go to choir?”
+“So it’s just that you hate your dress – that’s the reason why you don’t want to get ready to go to your choir concert?”